neurobagel/documentation/docs/maintaining.md

 docker compose --profile full_stack up -d
 ```

-!!! note "Specify the deployment profile"
+!!! tip "Explicitly specify the deployment profile"

-    Whenever you use `docker compose` commands, you also have to specify
-    the deployment profile you want to use with the `-p` or `--profile` flag.
+    To avoid unexpected behaviour when running `docker compose` commands, we recommend always explicitly specifying the deployment profile you want to use with the `-p` or `--profile` flag.
-    If you forget this step, `docker compose` will use the default profile (`local_node`),
+    Otherwise, `docker compose` will only manage (start, stop, or update) the services in the default profile
-    and will only shut down, update, or start the services for that profile.
+    (for more info, see [Launching a profile](config.md#launching-a-profile)).

 ## Updating the data in your graph